Uditi131995/AirplanePricePrediction/README.md

 c.
 RMSE: Root Measure Error

 # Conclusion :
 Although the accuracy between the training and the test are nearly aligned.
-Trying various hyper parameter tuning may have improved the performance of the model.
+Trying various hyper parameter tuning may have improved the performance of various model.
+So far RandomForestRegressor have shown the least RSME.